Com 1010 - Foundations of Communication » Summer 2023 » Quiz on Chapters 1,2,3,and 13

 Roberto did not get much sleep last night.
 When he looked in the mirror he thought about how tired he looked.
 He ran into Maria at the mall and she told him how nice he looked today.
 Maria is often sarcastic, and Roberto took the comments as such even though she didn't come across as sarcastic in the interaction.
 As a result, he left the interaction feeling unhappy.
 What best explains why Roberto left the interaction feeling unhappy?

-A. Communication is irreversible.
+A. Communication is symbolic.

-B. Communication is linear.
+B. Communication is a process.

-C. Communication is symbolic.
+C. Communication is linear.

-D. Communication is a process.
+D. Communication is irreversible.

 Question #4